Mail Code: 94305-6055

 Microeconomic concepts relevant to decision making.
 Topics include: competitive market clearing, price discrimination; general equilibrium; risk aversion and sharing, capital market theory, Nash equilibrium; welfare analysis; public choice; externalities and public goods; hidden information and market signaling; moral hazard and incentives; auction theory; game theory; oligopoly; reputation and credibility.
+Undergraduate Public Policy students may take PUBLPOL 51 as a substitute for the ECON 51 major requirement.
+Economics majors still need to take ECON 51.
 Prerequisites: ECON 50 and MATH 51 or equiv.

 IPS 204B.
 Economic Policy Analysis for Policymakers.
 4-5 Units.

 This class provides economic and institutional background necessary to conduct policy analysis.
 We will examine the economic justification for government intervention and illustrate these concepts with applications drawn from different policy contexts.
 The goal of the course is to provide you with the conceptual foundations and the practical skills and experience you will need to be thoughtful consumers or producers of policy analysis.
 Prerequisites: ECON 102B or PUBLPOL 303D.

 Same as: PUBLPOL 301B

 IPS 205.
 Introductory Statistics for Policy.
 5 Units.